From our private database of 33,600+ case briefs...

 United States Supreme Court

 417 U.S. 733 (1974)

 Howard Levy (defendant), a physician, was a captain in the United States Army.
 Levy made several public statements to enlisted personnel expressing his disapproval of how the United States’ treated African American soldiers in the Vietnam War.
 Levy was convicted of violating Articles 90, 133, and 134 of the Uniform Code of Military Justice and was sentenced to three years of hard labor.
 Parker (plaintiff) was assigned as his warden.
-Levy challenged his conviction in federal district court on the grounds that it violated the First and Fourteenth Amendments.
+Levy challenged his conviction in federal district court on the grounds that it violated the First and Fifth Amendments.
 The district court denied relief, but the court of appeals reversed.
 Parker appealed to the United States Supreme Court.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 602,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.